 If you are in an area where sudden flooding, predators, or those reptiles that have rattles on the end of their tails are known to pass through, then it’s time to use a leash.
 Having a suspicion that the smell of meat sizzling in the next door tent site, ducks, and squirrels will be too tempting for your dog to resist means you’ll have to keep them leashed and tethered.

 There’s nothing like having your dog with you in your tent when it’s cold outside.
+To make it even more comfy make you get the best tent for camping with dogs.
 They are warmer than a sleeping bag and more comforting than a mug of hot cocoa.
 A dog is also a good way to waking up early without having to set an alarm clock.

 If your dog enjoys barking and sniffing at things when they wake up, make sure that they don’t do it in the vicinity of other campers’ tents.
 Not everyone wakes up to go hiking at the crack of dawn, especially if beers were drunk around the campfire the night before.